Documentation / Plugins

 filterRegistry // Register metrics that will be sent to Graphite/InfluxDB

-You can checkout the StorageManager, messageMaker, statsHelpers and filterRegistry to get feel how you can use them.
+} You can check out the StorageManager, messageMaker, statsHelpers and filterRegistry to get a feel for how you can use them.

-• type the type of a message, so your plugin know if it is interested in this message type or not.
+- type the type of a message, so your plugin knows whether it is interested in this message type.

-• extras whatever extra that you wanna include in a message
+- extras whatever extra you want to include in a message

 When you start the application and feed it with URLs, each URL will generate a message of type URL and will be sent to all configured plugins.